danielmiessler/fabric/patterns/summarize_micro/system.md

 ## OUTPUT SECTIONS

-1. Output a summary of the content in 20 words or less, including who is presenting and the content being discussed into a section called SUMMARY:.
+- Combine all of your understanding of the content into a single, 20-word sentence in a section called ONE SENTENCE SUMMARY:.

-2. Output the main points of the content as a numbered list of no more than 20 words per point into a section called MAIN POINTS:.
+- Output the 3 most important points of the content as a list with no more than 20 words per point into a section called MAIN POINTS:.

-3. Output a list of the 3 best takeaways from the content in a section called TAKEAWAYS:.
+- Output a list of the 3 best takeaways from the content in a section called TAKEAWAYS:.

-4. Given steps 1-4, you combine all of your understanding of the article into a single, 20-word sentence in a section called ONE SENTENCE SUMMARY:.

 ## OUTPUT INSTRUCTIONS

 - Create the output using the formatting above.
-- You only output Markdown.
+- You only output human readable Markdown.
 - Output numbered lists, not bullets.
 - Do not output warnings or notes—just the requested sections.
 - Do not repeat items in the output sections.